partho5/linkedin_post_automation/README.md

    ```bash
    uvicorn main:app --host 127.0.0.1 --port 8001
    ```
+5. Open browser and visit: `http://127.0.0.1:8001`
+6. Click "Authorize LinkedIn" to set up OAuth
+7. Enter your OpenAI API key when prompted

 ## Authentication
 All API endpoints require Bearer token authentication.
 Set `BASIC_AUTH_TOKEN` in your `.env` file and include it in requests: